Uthong II: Territorial extent

-During his reign, Ayodhya’s authority extended south to Nakhon Si Thammarat and west to Tanintharyi in present-day southern Myanmar.
-To the north, Phraek Si Racha, the seat of Xiū Luó Fēn and later Chen Li Fu—which was conquered by his father in 1225—was left without a ruler between 1249 and 1299.
-To the east, Lavapura in Lavo was administered by Nripendravarman, a prince serving under the Angkorian monarch Jayavarman VII.
+Ayodhya's authority is said to have reached west to Tanintharyi in present-day southern Myanmar.
+To the north, the Phraek Si Racha region was left without a ruler between 1249 and 1299.
+It had been the seat of Chen Li Fu, held by his father from 1180 to 1204.
+To the east met Lavapura in Lavo, administered by Nripendravarman, a prince serving under the Angkorian monarch Jayavarman VII and later enthroned as Indravarman II.